imrankayani/django/README.md

-first type cd myProject
+First type 'cd myProject'.
-then to run the server, the command is python manage.py runserver you should recieve a link to open up AthletePro :)
+Then, to run the server, the command is 'python manage.py runserver'.
+You should recieve a link to open up AthletePro :)